marioa2401/samoyedcoin_translation/pt_br.md

 - 13% of the max $SAMO supply airdropped to our community members.
 - First batch of $SAMO is burned (2.1%) and 1.4% of the max $SAMO supply is distributed in a meme contest.

---Nascimento de SAMO, a primeira moeda meme contruída na Solana.
+--Nascimento de SAMO, a primeira moeda meme construída na Solana.
---13% do suprimento maximo de SAMO distribuído via airdrop para membros da comunidade.
+--13% do suprimento máximo de SAMO distribuído via airdrop para membros da comunidade.
 --Primeira leva de SAMO foi queimada (2.1%) e 1.4% do suprimento máximo de SAMO foi distribuído em um campeonato de memes.